About the project

 Upcoming public engagement opportunities will be highlighted on this project webpage and on the Water Group’s stakeholder engagement page.

-Community members are invited to drop in at several information sessions being held in December 2022 to learn more about the proposed project, ask questions and provide feedback to the project team.
+In December, community members were invited to several information sessions to learn more about the proposed project, ask questions and provide feedback to the project team.

 The presentation given at the Tocal session (PDF, 2660.65 KB) is now available.